matthewNewm/matthewNewm/_pages/about.md

 ---
 **Hi** 👋

-I am Matthew Newman, a musician and sound engineer with a passion for creating extraordinary audio experiences.
-I thrive on exploring the latest technology to push the boundaries of creativity and innovation.
-Through my work, I aim to blend artistry with technical expertise to deliver impactful results.

-I believe storytelling has the power to inspire, connect, and transform lives.
-Through my work in ministry through the creative arts, I strive to create meaningful experiences that resonate with audiences on a deep level.
+I’m Matthew Newman, a musician, production specialist, and creative storyteller dedicated to using my gifts to glorify God and serve others.
+Whether behind a soundboard, building LED walls, or playing the violin, I thrive on blending artistry with technical expertise to create meaningful, impactful experiences that allow others to focus on the only one that matters, Him.

+Through my work in para-church ministries and the church, I’ve seen how creativity can inspire, connect, and transform lives.
+My passion lies in crafting environments where people can worship God free from distractions, ensuring production serves as an invisible support that enhances, rather than detracts from, their focus on Him.

 **I am guided by several core beliefs:**

+### Purposeful Expression
-**Purposeful Expression:** I believe in using creative mediums to express the timeless truths of faith in fresh and relevant ways.
-Whether through music, visual arts, or multimedia, my aim is to engage hearts and minds with the transformative message of love, hope, and redemption.
+I believe creativity is a powerful tool to communicate timeless truths.
+Through music, storytelling, and production, I aim to present the message of God’s love, hope, and redemption in ways that are fresh, relevant, and transformative.

-**Collaborative Creativity:** I aim for a collaborative approach to creativity within the church.
-Every individual possesses unique gifts and perspectives that contribute to the rich tapestry of our community's creative expression.
-By fostering an environment of openness and encouragement, we can unleash the full spectrum of God-given creativity.
+### Collaborative Creativity
+I value the collaborative process of ministry and production, where individuals bring their unique God-given gifts to serve Him.
+Whether it’s a church service or an outreach event, I strive to create an environment that encourages others to contribute meaningfully and work together in honoring God.

+### Seamless Worship Environments
+True worship happens when people can fully focus on God without distractions.
+My goal is to ensure all technical elements—lighting, sound, visuals, and more—blend seamlessly into the background.
+When done well, production becomes invisible, creating a distraction-free atmosphere where worshipers can connect with God in meaningful and undisturbed ways.

+### Authentic Worship
-**Authentic Worship:** Authenticity is at the heart of worship.
-I strive to create spaces where people can encounter the presence of God in genuine and meaningful ways.
-Through artistry and innovation, we seek to inspire reverence, awe, and intimacy in our worship experiences, leading others into deeper connections with the divine.
+Worship is about authenticity, and I strive to create spaces where people can encounter God in genuine and meaningful ways.
+Whether through sound engineering, visual elements, or live music, my goal is to inspire reverence, awe, and intimacy in worship, pointing hearts toward Christ.

+### Community Engagement
-**Community Engagement:** The creative arts can bridge gaps and build connections within and beyond the church walls.
-I am committed to using my talents and resources to serve the broader community through ministry initiatives and outreach efforts.
+I believe the creative arts are a bridge between the church and the world.
+Whether working in production, serving at CIY, or sharing in my local church, I seek to use my talents to engage with the broader community, building connections that reflect God’s love and grace.

+### Stewardship of Gifts
-**Stewardship of Gifts:** Creativity is a gift from God, and I view it as a sacred responsibility to steward these gifts with excellence and integrity.
-Whether in music composition, visual design, or multimedia production, I seek to honor God and serve others by offering my best in all endeavors, continually growing and refining my skills for His glory.
+Creativity is a gift from God, and I take seriously the responsibility to steward it well.
+By continually growing and refining my skills in music, production, and storytelling, I aim to honor Him and serve others with excellence and integrity in every project.

-By anchoring my creative pursuits in these foundational principles, I strive to contribute meaningfully to the spiritual enrichment and cultural vitality of our church community and beyond.
-Through collaboration, innovation, and a deep reverence for God, I aspire to inspire others to encounter the beauty and truth of His love through creative arts.
+Through these guiding principles, I strive to contribute to the spiritual growth and cultural vitality of the communities I serve.
+By anchoring my work in faith and collaboration, I hope to inspire others to encounter the beauty and truth of God’s love through the creative arts while ensuring production remains a supportive and unnoticed foundation for worship.